nenjotsu/strapi-v4-base/README.md

-# strapi-docker-starter
+# strapi-v4-base

-A Strapi 4 template project using PostgreSQL with Docker and Docker Compose support
+A Strapi v4 base using PostgreSQL, Typescript, Docker and Docker Compose

-This repository is associated with a blog post, for more details please head to the post from [here](https://short.razinj.com/n1rf4f).

 ## Development deployment